Property Division Lawyers in Irvine, CA

 This has been an extremely cursory outline of a complex subject.
 The act of transmutation, and acts requiring reimbursements and apportionments may have complicated the nature of your marital estate.

 Please do not make any agreements with your spouse or sign any Quit-Claim deeds without first consulting an attorney whose practice focuses on family law.
-Before taking any action, please call us at (949) 353-6151 for a free consultation.
+Before taking any action, please call us at (949) 353-6151 for a FREE 30-MINUTE CONSULTATION.